yyin-dev/MIT6.828/labNotes/lab4/lab4a.md

    One possible question is that, in JOS, `trapentry.S` builds the trapframe.
 In xv6, `trapasm.S` builds the trapframe, but `swtch` also builds a `struct context`.
 Why JOS doesn't do something similar?

-   In xv6, the scheduler thread plays a role in scheduling:
+   In xv6, the scheduler thread plays a role in scheduling.
+The reason for a separate scheduling thread is "it's sometimes not safe for it to execute on any process's kernel stack".

    ```
    Proc1_user --> Proc1_kernel --> schedulerThread --> Proc2_kernel --> Proc2_user